-Haohan Zhang is currently in his third year with the ROAR lab.
-He received his Master degree in 2014 from University of Massachusetts Amherst and Bachelor degree in 2011 from Dalian University of Technology, respectively.
-Prior to joining ROAR lab, he worked with Dr. Frank Sup on his Master thesis on designing a passive spine exoskeleton to augment the strength and reduce the risk of injury.
+Haohan is currently in his fifth year with the ROAR lab.
+He received his Master degree in Mechanical Engineering in 2014 from University of Massachusetts Amherst.
+He has previously worked with Dr. Frank Sup on designing a passive spine exoskeleton to mitigate the risk of lower back injury.
 This work was published in Journal of Medical Devices in 2016.

 Since joining the ROAR lab, he has invented a robotic neck brace motivated to help people with neck movement disorders.
 This robotic brace is wearable with which a patient with neck muscle weakness can perform head movement through versatile input devices, such as joysticks, keyboards, and eye-trackers.
 This brace can also be used to train head control through various force controllers.
 This is the first time in literature a wearable neck robot is developed.

 His research interest includes wearable robotics, scientific computing, and robot learning.